philc/book-notes/four thousand weeks - oliver burkeman.md

 * Gems
   * "The world is bursting with wonder," and we should spend more of our lives trying to experience that wonder.
+  * On the wrongness of how we spend time as children:
+    * "Life, I knew, was supposed to be more joyful than this, more real, more meaningful, and the world was supposed to be more beautiful.
+We were not supposed to hate Mondays and live for the weekends and holidays.
+We were not supposed to have to raise our hands to be allowed to pee.
+We were not supposed to be kept indoors on a beautiful day, day after day."
+  * "Freedom, sometimes, is to be found not in achieving greater sovereignty over your own schedule but in allowing yourself to be constrained by the rhythms of community -- participating in forms of social life where you *don't* get to decide exactly what you do or when you do it."
+  * Parkinson's law applies to the whole sum of of what we deem important.
+    * "The other exasperating issue is that if you succeed in fitting more in, you'll find the goalposts start to shift: more things will begin to seem important, meaningful, or obligatory."
+  * "As I make hundreds of smaller choices throughout the day, I'm building a life -- but at one and the same time, I'm closing off the possibility of countless others, forever."
+    * "Any finite life -- even the best one you could possibly imagine -- is therefore a matter of ceaselessly waving goodbye to possibility."
+  * We should not regret having to make the choice to pick only one of many valued activities; we should be thankful we get to pick one of them at all.
+  * "When people finally *do* choose, in a relatively irreversible way, they're usually much happier as a result.
+We'll do almost anything to avoid burning our bridges, to keep alive the fantasy of a future unconstrained by limitation, yet having burned them, we're generally please that we did so."
+  * "The 'joy of missing out': the recognition that the renunciation of alternatives is what makes their choice a meaningful one in the first place."
+  * "Attention, on the other hand, just *is* life: your experience of being alive consists of nothing other than the sum of everything to which you pay attention.
+At the end of your life, looking back, whatever compelled your attention from moment to moment is simply what your life will have been."
+    * So be wary of getting distracted, or giving attention to junk content.
+  * "In order to most fully inhabit the only life you ever get, you have to refrain from using every spare hour for personal growth."
+    * An old man drinking a glass of wine is truly at leisure, producing nothing for the future, and experiencing satisfaction from that moment.
+  * Patience is often felt to be disturbingly passive.
+But as society accelerates, patience often becomes a form of power, because few are able to wield this virtue and achieve the long-run outcomes it enables.
+  * "In a world geared for hurry, the capacity to resist the urge to hurry -- to allow things to take the time they take -- is a way to gain purchase on the world, to do the work that counts, and to derive satisfaction from the doing itself."
 * In the long run, we're all dead (intro)
   * Philosophers "have taken the brevity of life to be the defining problem of human existence: we've been granted the mental capacities to make almost infinitely ambitious plans, yet practically no time at all